FancyGrid/awesome-grid/README.md

 Grid solutions: grid, pivot, scheduler.
 * [DHTMLX](http://dhtmlx.com/) - One of the oldest framework.
 A bit out of date with old API.
 Grid solutions: grid, pivot, scheduler, treegrid, spreadsheet.
-* [FancyGrid](http://www.fancygrid.com/) - JavaScript grid library with charts integration and server communication.
-AngularJS directive and jQuery plugin.
-There is big form module.
 * [JQWidgets](http://www.jqwidgets.com/) - jQuery based UI library with full list of widgets.
 Grid solutions: grid, scheduler, treegrid.
 * [Sencha](http://sencha.com/) - The biggest JavaScript Framework.
 Robust API.
 It is the most serious market solution for developing  CRM/ERP systems.
 Since big default size it is used only for SP complex solutions.
 No jQuery and AngularJS intregrations.